jaroslavdusek1/guess_game/README.md

 7. Repeated Client Reconnection After Disconnection:

 Verified that the server correctly handled client reconnections, including reassigning IDs and managing connections.

-Proper Management of Game States After Client Error:
+8. Proper Management of Game States After Client Error:

+Tested how the server handles unexpected client disconnections during a game.

-8. Starting a New Game After Completing One:
+9. Starting a New Game After Completing One:

 Ensured that players could start a new game without issues after completing a previous one.

-Verification of Active and Completed Games on the Web Interface:
+10. Verification of Active and Completed Games on the Web Interface:

 Tested the accuracy of the display of active and completed games on the web interface.